 Gretchen Bender: Stepping into the Universe

 Television is an envisioned surface.
 Up close, it’s a series of electronic particles, but as we step backward, it forms into a world that mirrors our reality, or an embodiment of a hyper one-echoing movement, replicating symbols, emotive and tragic.
 For Gretchen Bender, the televisual medium was an endless datastream to be dissected, paused, and played back.
 Bender described her work as “trying to face the violence of living in contemporary society with a clear eye.”
-With her retrospective So Much Deathless at Red Bull Arts, we have nowhere to step but into the channel flow.
+With the retrospective Gretchen Bender: So Much Deathless at Red Bull Arts, we have nowhere to step but into the channel flow.
 Here we see the artist bend media’s signal to expose the machinic vision.

-In the late-20th century, the height of globalism saw immense technological change.
-Newborn digital mediums, telecommunications, networked social media, and smart phones were all just becoming.
+In the late-twentieth century, the height of globalism saw immense technological change.
+Newborn digital mediums, telecommunications, networked social media, and smartphones were all just becoming.
 Bender could see a uniform envisionment that was being produced, reproduced, distributed, with elements of culture systematically secured.
-Logos of conglomerate corporate entities are made immediately identifiable and challenge the existence of alternative systems.
+In her work, logos of conglomerate corporate entities are made immediately identifiable and challenge the existence of alternative systems.
 The logo design of telecommunication giant, AT&T, was of particular focus to Bender.
 Coined the “Death Star,” this symbol would translate as Earth in bondage, like a fourth dimension lobbied within the pantheon.
 Works like AT&T in Slow Motion (1984) and Wild Dead I, II, III [Danceteria Version] (1984), with a soundtrack by Stuart Argabright, depict a fragmented electronic world in an endless recycling of speed and motion.
 We watch the graphic logo emerge from darkness into being, its language cementing.
 Today, in a post-globalized state, we are no longer simply watching the news, a YouTube instructional video, or a daytime drama.
 Instead we are interwoven in a media ecology, unable to parse the machinic vision from the human.
 In the endless cycle of televisual storytelling, we witness the spectacle of life and death without pause, only to be propelled back again into the cycle with the velocity of flying objects.
 Bender pulls back her re-calibration with the same violent force.

 In Flash Art (1987) a single monitor plays back performances by female artists taken from MTV (think Janet Jackson, Annie Lennox, Bananarama, and so on), framed by reproductions of painted female nudes by David Salle.
 Here we witness (and/or envelope ourselves in) a dysfunctional dialogue of female sexuality and body ownership in an overwhelmingly misogynistic media culture.
 However, Salle’s nudes are then framed within a Barbara Kruger collage, Are we Having Fun Yet?
-(1987) I was admittedly feeling a grandiose middle finger to the gender-bent cultural media align, but realized that Bender wasn’t voicing triumph here.
-When asked to comment on Salle’s work and the field of sexuality and its images for Flash Art Magazine, Kruger refused to take a position, citing sexuality and its images as a complex field.
+(1987).
+I was admittedly feeling a grandiose middle finger to the gender-bent cultural media align, but realized that Bender wasn’t voicing triumph here.
+When asked to comment on Salle’s work and the field of sexuality and its images for Flash Art Magazine, she refused to take a position, citing sexuality and its images as a complex field.

 In this collaged visual representation, Bender shows us that the depiction of women in media is not in a singular act of exposing cliched representations of women on TV, as much feminist video at the time concentrated on, but that the language is continuously shifting, becoming ever more subversive, more sophisticated, more complex.
 To deconstruct the narrative, we need to evolve with the speed of the language.

-Bearing the title of the retrospective, in So Much Deathless we see a proposal for an unrealized performative work that focuses on the “theatre of perception,” complete with computer generated fractals, multi-channel moving screens, audio collage, and interactive video gaming.
+Bearing the title of the retrospective, in So Much Deathless we see a proposal for an unrealized performative work that focuses on the “theatre of perception,” complete with computer-generated fractals, multi-channel moving screens, audio collage, and interactive video gaming.
 Paired together in the same room with this illustrated proposal is the work, Revolution (1985).
-The work is minimal by comparison: mounted steel, a singular fluorescent light, a film strip.
+This work is minimal by comparison: mounted steel, a singular fluorescent light, a film strip.
 For this work, Bender used cutting edge technology (in this case, a Mitsubishi printer) to print screenshots directly off television.
 The filmstrip bears the word Revolution.

-Although expressed as a once radical,now sellable commodity, the word (and the work), exploits less for me its clear experiential commodification, and more its timeless, existential predicament.
-The hardware of the machine, as expressed with steel, frames a horizon line; In this case, the photographic medium of film heralding the technical image.
+Although expressed as a once radical, now sellable commodity, the word (and the work), exploits less for me its clear experiential commodification, and more its timeless, existential predicament.
+The hardware of the machine, as expressed with steel, frames a horizon line; in this case, the photographic medium of film heralding the technical image.
 Legible, but small, it mirrors an ever-constant societal yearning, within distance, yet out of reach.
 Almost ghostly, Revolution renders a collective envisioning, not of a tangible image, but of an imagined experience of before and after.